 As part of his second missionary journey the Apostle Paul visits Thessalonica with Timothy and Silas.
 He visits one of the chief Jewish synagogues in the area and for three consecutive Sabbaths explains why Jesus is the Old Testament prophesied Savior (Acts 17:2 - 4).
 Although many believe what he says certain Jews, envious of the Gospel's success, form a mob and start a riot (Acts 17:4 - 5).
-The riotous crowd go to the house of Jason (where he was staying) seeking him and Silas.
-When they are not found the crowd drags Jason and some brethren to the local civil magistrate and accuses them of wrongdoing.
-In a short time, however, Jason and the brethren are let go:

-"Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
-Then Paul, as his custom was, went in to them, and for three Sabbaths reasoned with them from the Scriptures, explaining and demonstrating that the Christ had to suffer and rise again from the dead, and saying, 'This Jesus whom I preach to you is the Christ.'
-And some of them were persuaded; and a great multitude of the devout Greeks, and not a few of the leading women, joined Paul and Silas.
+And after journeying through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
+And as was the custom with Paul, he went in to them and for three Sabbaths reasoned with them from the Scriptures, Expounding and demonstrating that it was necessary for Christ to suffer and to rise from the dead, and testifying, "This Jesus, Whom I am proclaiming to you, is the Christ."

 Paul and Silas are soon sent by the brethren out of the city and to Berea.

 Paul wrote, from the city of Corinth, his first letter to the church residing in Thessalonica in 50 A.D.
 He wrote a second letter to the area in 51 A.D.
 These two epistles are the first ones written by the apostle that are included in the New Testament.
 It is also interesting to note that the prevalence of Gentiles in Thessalonica was such that Paul's two letters do not use any quotations from the Old Testament.